bromademe/bromademe/README.md

 - 👋 Hi, I’m @bromademe
-- 👀 I’m interested in miners
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning death
+- 🌱 I’m currently procrastinating
-- 💞️ I’m looking to collaborate on suislide
-- 📫 How to reach me nowhere
+- 📫 How to reach me nowhere yet

 <!---
 bromademe/bromademe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.